Which education-financing route fits your situation in Singapore?

 • Skills upgrading

-• Private diplomas & international schools
+• Private diplomas or international programmes

-• Overseas study expenses
+• Overseas study-related costs

-Why people choose personal loans for education:
+Why people choose personal loans for education

-• No guarantor needed
+• No guarantor in many cases

-• Faster approval
+• Faster application flow

-• Covers non-tuition expenses
+• Support for non-tuition expenses

 How much can you borrow for education?